 When you think of Africa's most formidable predator, you'd be forgiven for thinking of a majestic lion, or speedy cheetah.
 But in fact, one of the most efficient and successful carnivores on the continent is actually a member of the dog family.

-With its multicoloured patchwork coat and huge ears, the African hunting dog may look characterful and even cute, but don't be fooled - its hunting skills have earned it a reputation in its homelands as a fearsome hunter.
+With its multicoloured patchwork coat and huge ears, the African wild dog may look characterful and even cute, but don't be fooled - its hunting skills have earned it a reputation in its homelands as a fearsome hunter.

-An African hunting dog pack will work together to chase and overcome their prey.
+An African wild dog pack will work together to chase and overcome their prey.
 Although each dog is smaller than the average Labrador, they're noted for bringing down targets much larger than themselves, such as antelope and wildebeest.